MariiaOmelianenko/Product_analysis/README.md

 ## Project goal

-This project is aimed at conducting a comprehensive analysis of business profitability and identifying the key factors that influence revenue and growth.
-The results of the analysis provide both practical insights and a basis for generating hypotheses for further research and experimentation, particularly in the context of product optimization and marketing strategies.
+This project focuses on analyzing business profitability and identifying the key factors that drive revenue and growth.
+The results provide practical insights and help generate ideas for further analysis and product optimization.

 ## Key Objectives